Aequalitas/moodle-mod_feedbackwall/README.txt

 a little discussion could also be possible.
 In the end, this plugin should enhance the communication between student and teacher, but student to student too.

-Anonymously means that the author of a post would be Anonymous.
-Rating a post isnt anonymous.